kamilburda/batcher/docs/sections/Customizing-Export.md

 **Merge foreground**

-Merges an already inserted foreground layer (via "Insert foreground layers", see above) with the current layer.
+Merges an already inserted foreground layer (via "Insert foreground", see above) with the current layer.

 For more information, see "Merge background" above.